Molajo/Filesystem/README.md

 ## What is Filesystem? ##

 **Filesystem** provides a common API to read, list, write, rename, delete, copy or move files and folders on (and between) filesystems using adapters.
-Using the same command, the application can also change owner, group, file dates, and file and folder permissions.
-Benefits include a simple, uniform API, the ability to copy and move files between filesystems, and an interface to application services like Cache, Logging, Message, and Cache.
+In addition, the API enables applications to perform system administrative tasks like changing the owner, group, file dates, and file and folder permissions.
+Benefits include a simple, uniform API, ability to copy and move files between filesystems, and an interface to fileservices for application support services, like Cache, Logging, Message, and Cache.

 ## Basic Usage ##